BWsix/yee/readme.md

 float e = x;
 ```

+It would be nice to further optimize the code, but the approximation is already
+close enough (7 decimal digits to be exact), so I decided to leave it like that.

 ### Performace

 It takes us 10 million iterations just to get an estimation of 𝑒 with 7 decimal